djc/askama/book/src/configuration.md

 * `expr_start`, defaults to `{{`
 * `expr_end`, defaults to `}}`

-Values must be 2 characters long and start delimiters must all start with the same character.
+Values must be at least two characters long.
 If a key is omitted, the value from the default syntax is used.

 Here is an example of a custom escaper: